Why do unpredictable events only seem predictable after they occur?

 What is the Hindsight Bias?

 The hindsight bias describes our tendency to look back at an unpredictable event and think it was easily predictable.
-It is also called the “knew-it-all-along” effect.
+Also called the “knew-it-all-along” effect, this bias occurs when our current knowledge of an event’s outcome influences our perception of past decisions or judgements, causing us to overestimate our ability to predict future events.

 Where this bias occurs